Choral: Object-Oriented Choreographic Programming: Introduction

 \megapar{Contributions} We outline our main contributions.

 \paragraph{Language} We present Choral, the first choreographic programming language based on mainstream abstractions and interoperable with a mainstream language (Java).
 The key novelty of the Choral language is that data types are higher-kinded types parameterised on roles.
 We leverage this feature to bring the key aspects of choreographies to object-oriented programming (spatial distribution, interaction, and knowledge of choice).
-Choral is also the first truly higher-order choreography language, in the sense that choreographies passed as arguments can carry state.
+Choral is also the first truly higher-order choreographic language, where choreographies passed as arguments can carry state and invocations of higher-order choreographies require no centralised coordination \citep{DH12,DGGLM17}.